 - Search engine optimisation

 In the case of the invoicing system I mentioned earlier, the web designer would look at similar systems, find any similarities, design the visual appearance of the system in software such as Photoshop, and will utilise their frontend development skills to transform the visual design into something which can be opened and interacted with inside a web browser.
-If the invoicing system required a consumer facing sales website, he may also be involved in the optimisation of the website for search engines.
+If the invoicing system required a consumer-facing sales website, he might also be involved in the optimisation of the website for search engines.